mrZizik/lab_reports/SSN2_Enigma/SN Lab Assgnment: UEFI Secure boot.md

 Viola, of course, is much more resistant for bruteforce attack, because it has more varitations.
 That is so mostly, because we have more rotors and also more rotors that take part in encryption.

+Formula:

+**Number of reflectors * Size of alphabet ^ number of rotors * 2 (cause we have rotor and ring settings for each of them) * number of variations to take number of rotors that we need from all rotors * to all variations of connections on plugboard. **

+**Ringsetting is already added to calculation**